quickapps/docs/en/developers/field-api.rst

 Field Handlers
 ==============

-Field Handler are :doc:`event listener <events-system>` classes which must take care of storing, organizing and retrieving information for each entity’s virtual-columns (fields).
-Field handlers are always defined by some plugin, they cannot exists by their own, which plugins must define them as event listeners classes under its "Events" directory.
-In this way they will be automatically loaded and attached to the EventMnager.
+Field Handler are :doc:`event listener <events-system>` classes suffixed with the **Field** word, and they are responsible of storing, organizing and retrieving information for each entity’s virtual-columns (fields).

+Field handlers are always defined by some plugin, which means they cannot exists by their own.
+Plugins must define them as event listeners classes under their "Events" directory.
+In this way they will be automatically loaded and attached to the EventManager.
 For instance:

 ::